vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/13_The_Significance_of_the_Philosophy_of_the_Upani.md

 [Part V

 its separation from all empirical reality, while Bādarāyaṇa takes the more simple view, which sees in the absolute a divine nature, and finds a place for the world and the souls beside that nature, though still in some degree pantheistically regarded as part of the divine.
 The result of truc knowledge as the attainment of union with the supreme deity is thus much more casily brought into concord with the utterances of the Upanisads themselves.
-Moreover, the sense of devotion to the absolute was thus brought into accord with metaphysical reality and at the same time opportunity given to adapt the Visņu worship of the masses to the esoteric side of the philosophy of the Upanisads, a task carried out by Rāmānuja in his great commentary on the Brahma Sutra.2
+Moreover, the sense of devotion to the absolute was thus brought into accord with metaphysical reality and at the same time opportunity given to adapt the Visṇu worship of the masses to the esoteric side of the philosophy of the Upanisads, a task carried out by Rāmānuja in his great commentary on the Brahma Sutra.2

-From the point of view of ethics the demerits of the system of the Upani- şads are even more glaring than from the point of view of the intellect.
+From the point of view of ethics the demerits of the system of the Upani- ṣads are even more glaring than from the point of view of the intellect.
 It is doubtless impossible to arrive at certainty on questions of the ultimate nature of reality, but it is an easier matter to establish some principles of moral obligation, and to bring them into harmony with a scheme of the universe which if theoretical shall none the less be at any rate plausible.
 The defect of the Upanisads is that they render morality in the ultimate issue valueless and meaningless.
 We may reasonably assume that any complete metaphysic must seek to explain as essential ingredients of existence, truth, goodness, and beauty, and we may safely conclude that a system, which, like that of the Upanisads, regards beauty and goodness as nothing but hollow mockeries, is defective and essentially unsound in its theoretic basis.

 It might indeed seem at first sight that the doctrine of Yajnavalkya which ascribes results to the action of Karman, would supply us with a ground for morality, and the Buddhist system has indeed been praised 3 as an ingenious effort to establish a rigid rule of moral order in the world and to negate selfish- ness by maintaining the doctrines that there is no real self on the one hand, and that every action is causally determined by some previous action on the other.
 Even, however, in the case of Buddhism the theory is by no means satisfactory or convincing.
 The conception of Karman serves indeed in an excellent way to defend and protect the established order of things, but it is essentially fatalistic, and fatalism is not for a normal mind a good incentive to moral progress.
 If, on the one hand, the doing of an evil deed is restrained by the thought that it will be punished in another life, it is equally true that reflec- tion shows that the actor has really no option in his acts and is an absolutely predetermined person, whose former acts produce his present motives and reasonings without the possibility of intervention of any kind on his part.
 This fatalism haunts the Vedanta and the Samkhya no less than the Buddhist system and practically every modern system of absolute idealism, and it is